 Frenchwoman Marie Amiand sought the famous Hangzhou Longjing tea for its healing benefits, and created a beauty empire.
 After four years of research and development with a Japanese laboratory, the Chiense tea-based cosmetic brand officially launched in Sephora China in late 2016.

 Check out: Lu Ming Tang Creme de Marie, made from Longjing tea leaves, hawthorn, soy bean milk, and other plant-based ingredients.
 This retails for RMB280 on Sephora China.

 Pechoin has been regularly cited as an example of how much foothold domestic Chinese beauty brands have been gaining in the market, and for good reason.
-The brand has been around since 1931, and have done such a great job rebranding themselves that they are now leading the Chinese beauty expansion.
+The brand has been around since 1931, and have done such a great job rebranding itself that they are now leading the Chinese beauty expansion.

 Check out: Pechoin Water Energy series.

 Yunifang, or sometimes spelt Unifon, is named after a Chinese mythological “Royal Mud” which was used to ward off illnesses and beautify the skin wherever it is applied.
-You won’t be surprised to learn that this brand is particularly well known for their series of masks.
+You won’t be surprised to learn that this brand is particularly well known for its series of masks.

 Check out: Yunifang Pomegranate Facial Masks.